pdeans/miva-migration/README.md

 ## About the Framework

-This MVC web application framework skeleton was created to help aid in rapid development of Miva data migrations and integrations by establishing a common workflow.
+This PHP based MVC web application framework skeleton was created to help aid in rapid development of Miva data migrations and integrations by establishing a common workflow.

 The framework utilizes the [Slim](https://www.slimframework.com/) micro-framework to do most of the heavy lifting.
 Please note that prior knowledge of [Slim](https://www.slimframework.com/), as well as the packages listed below, are almost certainly a prerequisite in order to get up and running with the framework in a productive manner.